robertmok/ai-verse-api/README.md

 ## Limitations

-- no cancellation when it is generating response
+- No cancellation when it is generating response.
+- The response are send globally to all connected clients in SignalR.
+It is not client or connection specific.

 ## Future

-- alternative to not use SignalR and just send server-sent events (event-stream) from API.
+- Alternative to not use SignalR and just send server-sent events (event-stream) from API.
-- add support to use any LLMs
+- Add support to use any LLMs
 - Dockerfile